Sugarbunnies: Others

-Cacao is a green mouse and the older brother of Vanilla.
-He wears a brown bunny hat.
+Cacao is a mint green mouse with a brown bunny hat, and is Vanilla's older twin brother.
 He and his sister live in Mousefields, located next of Bunniesfield.
-Both brother and sister decided to visit Bunniesfield one day through a rainbow and met Shirousa and Kurousa.
+The two decided to visit Bunniesfield one day through a rainbow and met Shirousa and Kurousa.
 The mouse siblings so liked the sweets, chocolates and pastries the bunnies make they wanted the bunnies to teach them to become chocolatiers.
 The bunnies agreed and made the mouse siblings their apprentices.
 Their ultimate goal is to make a castle made of chocolate.